Scientific Name

 Description

-- Yellow cross-banded with black or dark brown body.
+- Yellow cross-banded with a black or dark brown body.

 - Tame with regular handling, and they seldom bite.